mainwp/mainwp/readme.txt

 = 2.0.21 - 7-9-2015 =
 * Fixed: Bug where extensions updates were failing
 * Fixed: Bug where up to date extensions were showing available updates
-* Fixed: Timeout issue with blocked request by CloudProxy
+* Fixed: Timeout issue with a blocked request by CloudProxy
 * Fixed: Footer sites menu keyboard shortcut prevented typing of capital S (Keyboard shortcut changed to Shift + Ctrl + S)
 * Fixed: An issue with HTML tags in notes

 = 2.0.20 - 7-6-2015 =
 * Fixed: An issue with Extension updates
 * Fixed: An issue where lower Alexa Rank has been marked as negative
-* Fixed: An issue with the Available Update filter in Mange Sites list
+* Fixed: An issue with the Available Update filter in Manage Sites list
 * Added: Reconnect child sites bulk action
 * Added: Verify Certificate preset based on OpenSSL version detection
 * Added: Auto retry Extension authentication with Verify Certificate change in case authentication fails
 * Added: Keyboard Shortcut (Shift + S) for toggling the footer sites menu
 * Added: Missing translation support markups
 * Improved: OpenSSL check on the Server Information page
-* Improved: Footer Sites menu filter, after opening the menu, filter filed is auto focused
+* Improved: Footer Sites menu filter, after opening the menu, filter filed is auto-focused
 * Updated: CSS style
 * Updated: Layout on the Add New Site and Test Connection page
 * Updated: SEO Widget layout